hashicorp/field-workshops-nomad/docs/slides/multi-cloud/nomad-oss/nomad-3-interacting-with-nomad.md

 ---
 name: lab-nomad-basics-challenge-1
-# 👩‍💻 Lab Challenge 3.1: The Nomad CLI
+# 👩‍💻 Nomad Basics Lab
 * In this lab, you'll run some of the Nomad CLI commands.
 * You'll do this in the first challenge, "The Nomad CLI", of the "Nomad Basics" Instruqt track using the URL: https://instruqt.com/hashicorp/tracks/nomad-basics.